peekdistrict/peekdistrict/README.md

 If something goes wrong, getting access to the footage could help you.
 If something DOES go wrong, does a CCTV camera help you?

 The UK holds the largest concentration of CCTV cameras on the planet, and yet cameras have increased in many aspects of our lives, across the globe.
+2013 estimates show UK coverage at 5.9 Million (1 camera for every 11 people).

 Who watches the watchers?